Flu levels continue to rise in England

 However, overall levels of flu are still low, meaning it is too early to predict how big the wave of infections will be.

-Flu levels are continuing to rise in England, according to the latest figures.
+Flu levels are continuing to rise in England as health experts warned parents of two and three-year-olds to get them vaccinated.

 Rates are estimated to be highest among people aged 15 to 44, with 13.4% of laboratory samples from this age group testing positive, according to the figures from the UK Health Security Agency (UKHSA).